clojure-grimoire/grimoire/resources/1.4.0/clojure.core/if/docstring.md

 Evaluates test.
-If not the singular values nil or false,evaluates and yields then, otherwise, evaluates and yields else.
-Ifelse is not supplied it defaults to nil.
+If not the singular values nil or false, evaluates and yields then, otherwise, evaluates and yields else.
+If else is not supplied it defaults to nil.